peterchijioke/crud-app-react-native/README.md

 # Simple Quote Application

-This is simple quote application developed using react-native; it contain a preloaded quotes which gives you guild on how it looks.
-You can add a quote, Update a quote and Delete an existing quote.
+This is simple quote application developed using react-native; it contain a preloaded quotes which gives you guide and view of how it looks.
+The app allow users to perform CRUD operations which are : You can add a quote, Update a quote, Delete an existing quote and view quotes alredy added.